Skip to main content

 import Foundation

-func sendPostRequest(urlString: String, textBody: String) {
+func sendPostRequest(domain: String, textBody: String) {

 guard let url = URL(string: urlString) else {